17th Infantry Division (India): 1944

 In 1944, the Japanese launched a major invasion of India.
-During the long Battle of Imphal, 17th Division first successfully fought its way out of encirclement at Tiddim, and then disputed the vital Bishenpur sector south of Imphal (with 32nd Indian Infantry Brigade temporarily under command).
+During the long Battle of Imphal, the 17th Division first successfully fought its way out of encirclement at Tiddim, and then disputed the vital Bishenpur sector south of Imphal (with 32nd Indian Infantry Brigade temporarily under command).
 In July, the Japanese were broken by heavy casualties and starvation, and retreated.
-Some units of 17th Division had suffered nearly 100% casualties.
+Some units of the 17th Division had suffered nearly 100% casualties.

 During the late monsoon season, the division was temporarily withdrawn to India and reorganised once again.
-48th and 63rd Brigades were fully equipped with vehicles to become Motorized infantry.
-99th Indian Infantry Brigade was added to the division, equipped to be transported by Douglas DC-3 aircraft.
+The 48th and 63rd Brigades were fully equipped with vehicles to become Motorized infantry.
+The 99th Indian Infantry Brigade was added to the division, equipped to be transported by Douglas DC-3 aircraft.

 1945

-In late February.
-1945, the motor elements of the division, with the bulk of 255th Indian Tank Brigade under command, crossed the Irrawaddy River and advanced on the vital Japanese communications centre of Meiktila.
-Joined by 99th Indian Infantry Brigade which was flown into the captured airfield at Thabutkon, they captured Meiktila in only four days.
-Reinforced by 9th Indian Infantry Brigade which was flown into the airfields around Meiktila, they subsequently withstood a Japanese siege.
+In late February 1945, the motor elements of the division, with the bulk of 255th Indian Tank Brigade under command, crossed the Irrawaddy River and advanced on the vital Japanese communications centre of Meiktila.
+Joined by the 99th Indian Infantry Brigade which was flown into the captured airfield at Thabutkon, they captured Meiktila in only four days.
+Reinforced by the 9th Indian Infantry Brigade which was flown into the airfields around Meiktila, they subsequently withstood a Japanese siege.
 This Battle of Meiktila largely destroyed the Japanese armies in Central Burma.

 The division now broke the last Japanese defensive position at Pyawbwe, and advanced south on Rangoon.
 At Pegu, it pushed Japanese rearguards aside, but was still short of its objective when the monsoon broke.
 Rangoon fell to an assault from the sea, Operation Dracula.

 In the last months of the campaign, the division participated in the mopping up of Japanese stragglers in Burma.
 After the war ended, elements of it formed part of the Commonwealth Occupation force in Japan (under Cowan).
 The division was disbanded in India in 1946.